joseupp/t7x/README.md

-# What is BOIII ☄️
+# What is T7x ☄️

-BOIII is a game modification for Call of Duty: Black Ops 3.
+T7x is a game modification for Call of Duty: Black Ops 3.
-The Steam version of Black Ops 3 is required to be owned and installed for BOIII to work.
+The Steam version of Black Ops 3 is required to be owned and installed for T7x to work.
 You can get it from <a href="https://store.steampowered.com/app/311210/Call_of_Duty_Black_Ops_III/">here</a>.

 ## Writeups & Articles